ThatsVie/atlas-web_back_end/python_variable_annotations/README.md

 ### Task 4: Define Variables

 <details>
-  <summary>Click to expand</summary>

-**Objective**: Define and annotate the following variables with the specified values:
+  <summary>Define and annotate the following variables with the specified values:
 - `a`: an integer with a value of 1
 - `pi`: a float with a value of 3.14
 - `i_understand_annotations`: a boolean with a value of True
-- `school`: a string with a value of "Holberton"
+- `school`: a string with a value of "Holberton"</summary>

 **Code**: